 - 50% off renewal of passports.

-- 25% off utilities such as electric, water and telephone service.
+- 25% off utilities such as electricity and water.

 - 30% off public transportation (buses, boats, trains, subways)